ibexa/documentation-developer/docs/commerce/payment/configure_payment.md

 ### Default payment workflow configuration

-The default payment workflow configuration is called `ibexa_payment`, you can replace it with your custom workflow identifier if needed.
+The default payment workflow is called `ibexa_payment`.

-To see the default workflow, in your project directory, navigate to the following file: `vendor/Ibexa/payment/src/bundle/Resources/config/prepend.yaml`.
+To see the default workflow configuration, in your project directory, go to: `vendor/Ibexa/payment/src/bundle/Resources/config/prepend.yaml`.

+You can replace the default workflow configuration with a custom one if needed.

 ### Custom payment workflows